What Is Sanfilippo Syndrome?

 How Is Sanfilippo Syndrome Diagnosed?

-Because it's so rare, it can take time for a child to be diagnosed with Sanfilippo syndrome.
+It can take time for a child to be diagnosed with Sanfilippo syndrome.
 Doctors might suspect it when a child has:

 - significant behavioral problems